Ty Johnson Player Prop Bets for NFL Week 17 | New York vs. Tampa Bay 1/2/2022

 - Johnson did not record a rush attempt in last week's game versus the Jaguars.

-- In his last three games, Johnson has 17 rushing yards on six carries (5.7 yards per game), with zero touchdowns.
+- Over his last three games, Johnson has run for 17 yards on six carries (5.7 ypg).

 Johnson's New York Teammates